CryptoKami/cryptokami-core/scripts/README.md

 Please note that these scripts are for CI only (we use Buildkite and AppVeyor).
 These scripts rely on specific environment variables, so manual running of these scripts on your machine is not implied.

 * `ci/ci.sh` - main script for Buildkite CI.
-* `ci/update-cli-docs.sh` - update [Cryptokami SL CLI Options](https://cryptokamidocs.com/technical/cli-options/) chapter.
+* `ci/update-cli-docs.sh` - update [CryptoKami Core CLI Options](https://cryptokamidocs.com/technical/cli-options/) chapter.
-* `ci/update-haddock.sh` - update Haddock-documentation for Cryptokami SL source code.
+* `ci/update-haddock.sh` - update Haddock-documentation for CryptoKami Core source code.
-* `ci/update-wallet-web-api-docs.sh` - update [Cryptokami SL Wallet Web API](https://cryptokamidocs.com/technical/wallet/api/) chapter.
+* `ci/update-wallet-web-api-docs.sh` - update [CryptoKami Core Wallet Web API](https://cryptokamidocs.com/technical/wallet/api/) chapter.
-* `ci/update-explorer-web-api-docs.sh` - update [Cryptokami SL Explorer Web API](https://cryptokamidocs.com/technical/explorer/api/) chapter.
+* `ci/update-explorer-web-api-docs.sh` - update [CryptoKami Core Explorer Web API](https://cryptokamidocs.com/technical/explorer/api/) chapter.
 * `ci/appveyor-retry.cmd` - command we use in `appveyor.yml` configuration file.

 ## Common

 * `common-functions.sh` - different Bash-functions we call in other scripts.
-* `grep.sh` - search in Cryptokami SL source code.
+* `grep.sh` - search in CryptoKami Core source code.

-## Log Configuration Templates

-Directory `log-templates` contains different YAML-templates for logging configuration.